India and Iran Sign 10-Year Agreement for Chabahar Port Operations

 2-Minute Summary (TL;DR)

-- India signed a 10-year long-term contract for Chabahar Port operations.
+- India and Iran signed a 10-year agreement for Chabahar Port operations on May 7, 2026.

-- It serves as a key node for the International North-South Transport Corridor (INSTC).
+- The port is a vital component of the International North-South Transport Corridor (INSTC).

 How This Topic is Tested in Competitive Exams